HackTricks-wiki/hacktricks/generic-methodologies-and-resources/phishing-methodology/phishing-documents.md

 **Join the** [**💬**](https://emojipedia.org/speech-balloon/) [**Discord group**](https://discord.gg/hRep4RUj7f) or the [**telegram group**](https://t.me/peass) or **follow** me on **Twitter** [**🐦**](https://github.com/carlospolop/hacktricks/tree/7af18b62b3bdc423e11444677a6a73d4043511e9/\[https:/emojipedia.org/bird/README.md)[**@carlospolopm**](https://twitter.com/carlospolopm)**.**

-**Share your hacking tricks submitting PRs to the** [**hacktricks github repo**](https://github.com/carlospolop/hacktricks)**.**
+**Share your hacking tricks by submitting PRs to the** [**hacktricks github repo**](https://github.com/carlospolop/hacktricks)**.**

 </details>

 ## Office Documents

-Microsoft Word performs file data validation prior to opening a file.
+Microsoft Word performs file data validation before opening a file.
 Data validation is performed in the form of data structure identification, against the OfficeOpenXML standard.
 If any error occurs during the data structure identification, the file being analysed will not be opened.

-Usually Word files containing macros uses the `.docm` extension.
-However, it's possible to rename the file changing the file extension and still keep their macro executing capabilities.\
+Usually, Word files containing macros use the `.docm` extension.
+However, it's possible to rename the file by changing the file extension and still keep their macro executing capabilities.\
 For example, an RTF file does not support macros, by design, but a DOCM file renamed to RTF will be handled by Microsoft Word and will be capable of macro execution.\
 The same internals and mechanisms apply to all software of the Microsoft Office Suite (Excel, PowerPoint etc.).